This may come as a surprise, but the price you pay your supplier for electricity is made up of multiple components.

 Renewable Portfolio Standards (RPS) are a percentage of your electricity supply price that is required to come from renewable resources such as solar panels and wind power.
 As energy generated from green and renewable resources becomes more prevalent, the cost and amount of RPS required for an electricity supply will increase.
 The cost of RPS is very dependent on state-specific legislative and regulatory outlooks and can drastically change within each state’s zone.

 We monitor regulatory and legislative changes very closely to provide our clients with visibility and protection against these types of price surges.
-To discover what we did for clients in Massachusetts when RPS prices skyrocketed in 2018, check out this blog post.
+When RPS prices skyrocketed in 2018 in Massachusetts, we helped protect our clients’ contracts by locking their costs in before they came into effect.

 Line Losses, a very minimal piece of your power price, represent the quantity of the electricity that is lost in the transportation and transmission of it from the grid to your facility.
 This is because electricity must travel extremely far through various transformers and high-voltage transmission lines from its initial generation point to its usage site.
 Due to heat dissipation, small amounts are lost throughout its journey.
 These costs are passed on to customers because enough energy must be purchased by the utility to cover the estimated consumption of the grid area.